cj-mills/christianjmills/_posts/2020-12-6-Basic-In-Game-Style-Transfer-Tutorial.md

 #### Create `modelAsset` Variable

+Make a new public `NNModel` variable called `modelAsset`.
+We’ll assign the `resnet50` asset to this variable in the Unity Editor.

 ![modelAsset_variable](\images\basic-in-game-style-transfer-tutorial\modelAsset_variable.png)

 #### Create `workerType` Variable

+We’ll also add a variable that let’s us choose which [backend](https://docs.unity3d.com/Packages/com.unity.barracuda@1.0/manual/Worker.html) to use when performing inference.
+The options are divided into `CPU` and `GPU`.
+Our preprocessing pipeline runs entirely on the `GPU` so we’ll be sticking with the `GPU` options for this tutorial series.

+Make a new public `WorkerFactory.Type` called `workerType`.
+Give it a default value of `WorkerFactory.Type.Auto`.

 ![workerType_variable](\images\basic-in-game-style-transfer-tutorial\workerType_variable.png)

 #### Create `m_RuntimeModel` Variable

+We need to compile the `modelAsset` into a run-time model to perform inference.
+We’ll store the compiled model in a new private `Model` variable called `m_RuntimeModel`.

 ![m_RuntimeModel_variable](\images\basic-in-game-style-transfer-tutorial\m_RuntimeModel_variable.png)

 #### Create `engine` Variable

+Next, we’ll create a new private `IWorker` variable to store our inference engine.
+Name the variable `engine`.

 ![engine_variable](\images\basic-in-game-style-transfer-tutorial\engine_variable.png)